timtraversy/services/website/hugo/content/resume.md

 ### [Bento](https://bento.net)

-Lead iOS Developer + Designer *(February 2020 - Present)*
+iOS & React Native Developer *(February 2020 - Present)*

-- Lead iOS development,  shipped numerous features, tracked bugs and crashes in Trello, and laid out infrastructure for React Native transition
+- Lead iOS development, shipped numerous features, and tracked bugs and crashes in Trello and Jira
+- Transitioned the app to a TypeScript React Native project
 - Lead all product design for web and mobile, using Adobe XD to iterate on prototypes with the business team
 - Built CI/CD pipeline for iOS and Android apps using Bitrise and Docker